QEHS-Websites/Music-Player-Promotion/README.md

 - OOP Date

 # Next Steps
-- Developing Comments and PsudeoCode (Note, AI may suggest choices & must be at grade level)
+- Developing Comments and Pseudocode (Note, AI may suggest choices & must be at grade level)
 - Loading Music in Processing
-- Prototyping 2D Shapes in Processing, using 1/2 Fold Progressions (refer to drawings and sybloic meaning developed in Case Study)
+- Prototyping 2D Shapes in Processing, using 1/2 Fold Progressions (refer to drawings and symbolic meaning developed in Case Study)
-- Prototyping 2D Images as Background and in a DIV, no aspect ration
+- Prototyping 2D Images as Background and in a DIV, no aspect ratio
 - Prototyping 2D Images using Aspect Ratio
 - Prototyping 2D Images CENTERED, LEFT, RIGHT, TOP, Middle, BOTTOM
 - Prototyping Text with SIZE as Developer hard-coded
 - Prototyping Large Display CANVAS Checker
-- Prototyping Smallest Menu with CANVAS Checker: what buttons and informaton to include
+- Prototyping Smallest Menu with CANVAS Checker: what buttons and information to include
 - Prototyping Larger Incremental Menu Sizes: what additional information to include
-- Prototyping Object Orientated Programming Music Class in Pong as a Button
+- Prototyping Object-Oriented Programming Music Class in Pong as a Button

 ---